SondagesPro/LS-getStatInSurvey/README.md

 ## Installation

-This plugin is tested with LimeSurvey 2.06.
+This plugin is tested with LimeSurvey 2.06 and 2.65.

 ### Via GIT
 - Go to your LimeSurvey Directory (version up to 2.06 only)